actions-rs/awesome-rust-actions/README.md

 Various Actions helping to use all these amazing Rust crates

+## Deployment

+- [katyo/publish-crates](https://github.com/katyo/publish-crates) - Checks if this crate (or any of the crates in this workspace) can be published and publishes them.

 ## Dependency Management

 - [orf/cargo-bloat-action](https://github.com/marketplace/actions/cargo-bloat) - Analyse and track your Rust project binary size over time ![GitHub stars](https://img.shields.io/github/stars/orf/cargo-bloat-action?style=social)